 - Visit our showroom to get ideas on kitchens.

 - Engage our designer to inspect your premises and discuss your needs.

 - Review the design and cost implications - balance your desires with your budget.

-- Finalise the design; and if getting other quotes be sure to compare..."apples with apples" and base your comparison upon the exact same design and set of specifications.
+- Finalise the design; and if getting other quotes be sure to compare..."apples with apples" and base your comparison upon the exact same design, specifications and quote/design inclusions.

 - Ensure that you are dealing with a reputable company and ask questions like:

 - are you a member of the HIA?

 - how long have you been in business?